 The Bike Doctor

-Bring along your bike or buy a recycled one from the monthly Bike Doctor between 10am and 4pm.
+Drop-in your bike at a monthly drop-in session between 10:30 and 4pm.
 You’ll be able to get a free basic service and pay for additional parts or repairs at a discounted price.
-You can also register your bike with York's 'Operation Spoke' to give your bike a small, unique marking.
-If it’s ever stolen, it can be identified on a database and returned to you if recovered,

 Book your place at a free Bike Doctor workshop or maintenance session to learn about in-depth bicycle maintenance.

 E-scooters and e-bikes are a quick, easy and sustainable way to travel to the city centre or across campuses.